Deborah Martin & Cheryl Gallagher :: TIBET (20th Anniversary Remaster) (Spotted Peccary Music)

 There is a mountain village, “Eklabatti” (6:16) a settlement in Nepal, the music starts building from the spooky windy place into a new awakening, following a path that traces riverbanks into oak, birch, and pine hills, past villages and a popular Hindu temple.
 At first I hear a flute calling in the night, another is answering, the wind picks up and the feeling is very slow and calming, perhaps the darkness is slowly lifting.
 We proceed, step by step, a camel caravan drum beat, they are getting closer.
 In the end, the winds blow but the darkness does not lift, the atmosphere is calm and respectful.

 With Mark Hunton and Howard Givens, the concluding track opens as the winds fade in, becoming roaring mountain winds, “Procession” (10:11) brings together drums bells big horns, at times all making sound together, some places are quite ruckus, parts offer a succession of people doing different chants, some with urgency and some blankfaced at other times.
-Tibetian vultures are mentioned in the accompanying 20 page booklet, perhaps that is what I am hearing, tones drone and expand while the action calls and flaps about.
+Tibetian vultures are imagined, perhaps that is what I am hearing, tones drone and expand while the action calls and flaps about.
 At other times I might hear some sounds of Tibetan cowboys herding animals in the mountains, calling and whistling mixed in with the warming synth, subtle classical guitar trills and proud electronic flute layers, we are descending the mountain in full glory and the women are chanting rapidly, the people are chanting again, speaking together in a mindful cadence, I have no idea what they are saying.
 There are shifting columns of tones layering into a quilt of sunset colors, a man chanting prayers becomes a procession of voices, until the strange struggling calls fade out.

 Deborah Martin pursues her passion of exploring the depths of thematic composition through the process of creative layering of structured studio recorded compositions and live recordings of instruments, blending them into a world of ambient electronic expression.
 Her music sensibilities enable her to combine scenic melodies, rich symphonic sounds and rhythmic structures to recreate the delicate balance of life in its many surroundings.
 Deborah’s Spotted Peccary releases include Under the Moon (20th Anniversary Remastered), Deep Roots Hidden Water (2010), Ancient Power (with Steve Gordon, 1998), Convergence (with Greg Klamt & Mark Rownd, 2002), Anno Domini (with J. Arif Verner, 2007), Between Worlds (Erik Wøllo, 2009), Etched Into Memory EP (2016), Eye of the Wizard (2015), Hemispherica Portalis (Portal of 1000 Years) (with Dean De Benedictis as Desensitized, 2020), The Silence Of Grace (with Jill Haley, 2021), Chaos In Premonition [Firestimo Mutato] (with Dean De Benedictis as Desensitized, 2022), and Kinishba (2024).